mbbu/Galaxy-training-workshop/README.md

 - Time: 9:30 am – 4:00pm
 - Venue: Hive
 - Capacity: 20 participants
-- Target: Scientists working with metagenomics data
+- Target: Scientists working with metagenomics data within ICIPE
 - Website: The resources used in this training are – or will be – available on this GitHub Repo.

 ## Introduction